-Over the past four years, our Fit for the Future programme, which aims to improve the quality and safety of the care we offer our patients at the same time as saving money, has delivered over £240 million in efficiency savings.
+Over the past five years, our Fit for the Future programme, which aims to improve the quality and safety of the care we offer our patients at the same time as saving money, has delivered over £240 million in efficiency savings.

 The programme has been run though centralised activity and local action, with a strong focus on staff development and engagement.